lujonathanh/PeakSeeker/README.md

 To-Do List
 ----------
-*Add a capability for simulating envelopes based on user's input parameters.
+* Add a capability for simulating envelopes based on user's input parameters.
+* Document and clean up code.